Comment by alasdair_

 And by discrediting Tor the regime pushes the other 93,500 activists even farther underground, constraining their ability to recruit, limiting their ability to coordinate with each other, and reducing what they can publish about what's happening to their country.

-• Eisenstein a day ago
+• Eisenstein 10 months ago

 > could capture the sessions of 10,940 criminals